 So here’s the best places in Manchester to enjoy a proper Gin & Tonic, either because they’ve got A LOT of bottles, or they’re offering something a little bit more elevated than the usual shot of Gordons and a lukewarm Schweppes.

 Well known throughout Manchester firstly for its great beer garden, but more importantly for its huge selection of gin.
-You can expect to find over 300 bottles of the stuff in here, and with such a vast amount to choose from; it can sometimes be difficult to make a decision.
-Especially if you are my girlfriend.
-So the forever helpful people at Atlas do everything they can to help you locate exactly what you want, including tablets at the bar with access to the gin-ternet (yes!) as well as weekly specials and staff that know more about gin than Brian Harvey does about Tuna-mayo jacket potatoes.
+You can expect to find over 580 bottles of the stuff in here, and with such a vast amount to choose from; it can sometimes be difficult to make a decision.
+So the forever helpful people at Atlas do everything they can to help you locate exactly what you want, including tablets at the bar with access to the gin-ternet (yes!) as well as weekly specials and staff that know more about gin than probably anyone else in the city.